Castle Rock State Park

 Castle Rock has quite a bit of poison oak.

 Park in the Castle Rock lot for $8.00, or about 50 yards up the street in the Saratoga Gap lot for free.
 On a nice summer afternoon, you might have trouble finding parking in either lot, and "no parking" signs on the street prevent you from parking anywhere else.

-The trail becomes rocky for a stretch, and it can be slow going.
-Carved into the side of a steep hill, this part of the trail is baking hot on summer afternoons.
+The trail becomes rocky, and it can be slow going.
+Carved into the side of a steep hill, this part is baking hot on summer afternoons.
 Fortunately, the trail soon dives back into the cool forest.

-© 2010, 2012 David Baselt
+© 2010, 2012, 2017 David Baselt